 If you ask to skip the settlement process or fail to reach an agreement with the settlement division, you appeal will be referred back to the appeals division.
 Eventually an appeals officer will review your case, including your arguments and any documents provided to substantiate your position.
 An appeals officer has a wider degree of authority to settle issues and can even remove entire portions or all of the assessment.
 If you fail to reach an agreement with the appeals officer, your case will be transferred back to settlement.
 Furthermore, a taxpayer can appeal the decision of a successor liability or a dual determination, personal liability assessment.

 Contact a Sales Tax Attorney

 If you have received a notice from the CDTFA, contact a sales tax attorney at Disparte Tax Law for a free consultation.
-After the CDTFA audit and notice of determination, taxpayers may use the CDTFA appeals process to submit a settlement or conduct an appeal hearing.
+After the CDTFA audit and notice of determination, which could include CDTFA penalties, taxpayers may use the CDTFA appeals process to submit a settlement or conduct an appeal hearing.
 Our attorneys also represent taxpayers in EDD appeals.